aws-samples/aws-serverless-saas-layers/Lab4/README.md

 Repeat the same process in /server/product-manager/product-manager-dal.js file.
 You can refer serverless-saas-layers/Solution/Lab4/server/product-manager/product-manager-dal.js, if needed.

 <b>Step 3</b>: We will now deploy this new code and see this in action.
-To do so, change current directory to “serverless-saas-layers/Lab4” inside cloud9 Terminal window.
+To do so, change current directory to “serverless-saas-layers/Lab4” inside AWS Cloud9 Terminal window.
 Run the below two commands to deploy the cloud formation for this stack.
 Wait for this command to finish.
 ```
 chmod +x server_deploy.sh
 . server_deploy.sh
 ```
 <b>Step 4</b>: Now run the load_simulator.sh script using below commands.
 Let this finish before proceeding.
-Follow the same process to get API Gateway URL as described in Lab1.
+Follow the same process to get Amazon API Gateway URL as described in Lab1.
 The URL should be same as before.
 ```
 chmod +x load_simulator.sh
 . load_simulator.sh <API GATEWAY URL>